jwsbck/gyroidos.github.io/_docs/background.md

 # Background

+GyroidOS were formerly developed under the code name trust\|me, which stood for "trusted mobile equipment".
 Initially developed for mobile device, trust\|me sought to run multiple, systematically isolated Android instances on a single device.
 Motivated by the bring your own device problematic in enterprises, a prevalent use case was running a business and private Android instance on a single smartphone.
 Opposed to other approaches, trust\|me used OS-level